-Elden Lookout Trail is a 5.2 mile moderately trafficked out and back trail located near Flagstaff, AZ that features beautiful wild flowers and is rated as difficult.
+Elden Lookout Trail is a 5.2 mile heavily trafficked out and back trail located near Flagstaff, Arizona that features beautiful wild flowers and is rated as difficult.
 The trail offers a number of activity options and is accessible from April until November.
 Dogs are also able to use this trail.

 Directions from Flagstaff: Follow Santa Fe Avenue past the entrance to the Flagstaff Mall and the Peaks Ranger District Office to a trailhead parking lot just off the north side of the street.

 We decided it was wise to try this bad boy out during a blizzard.
 Probably wouldn't recommend it, but definitely a cool experience.
 The trail is a great challenge and comes with a nice sense of accomplishment at the end....at least that's what the lone old man told us as he moved quickly passed us to escape the worsening storm!
 If you're looking for a challenge, it's a solid choice.

 I did this a month ago, twice within a week.
 What was I thinking?
 After that, I couldn't walk for few days.
 Very challenging but worth it.
 Definitely will do it again.

 This trail whooped mine and my boyfriend's butts!
 It's very rocky and steep at some points.
 Took us about 2.5-3 hours to climb up and 2 hours to get back down.
 We both aren't hikers however, but we are both young and in great shape if that helps anyone.
 The trail itself is absolutely breathtaking and it has a TON of great photo spots!

 Trail was definitely tough and it was very windy the day we went which made going down harder.
 Cool view at the top and it sounded like the ocean with the wind blowing.
 Bring water, this is one of the harder hikes in Flagstaff out of the dozens we have done,

 Good to get your heart rate up but not the best views in flagstaff